Self Employed

 My company has made a loss, is this a problem?

 If your company has filed a loss in the most recent year, the majority of lenders wouldn’t be happy with the risk that you could be in financial difficulty.
-If the loss was two or three years ago and you have made a profit each year since lenders would be much happier with this.
+If the loss was two or three years ago and you have made a profit each year lenders would be much happier with this.

-If you did make a loss in the most recent year and this was solely due to salary or dividends then there could still be options available, however, you will require an experienced adviser who understands the lenders underwriting process and who can explain this correctly to the underwriter.
+If you did make a loss in the most recent year and this was solely due to salary or dividends then there could still be options available, however, you will require an experienced adviser who understands the lender’s underwriting process and who can explain this correctly to the underwriter.

 Check Today's Best Rates >